aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 In this example, we consider that no DNS entry is available to reach the devices and define the IPs the Ansible host has to reach per device.

+!!!
+Info  "CVaaS configuration"
+    * The example is targeting cv-staging.
+Please adjust to the correct CVaaS region as described in the `cv_deploy` role [documentation](../../roles/cv_deploy/README.md#overview)
+    * Additionally follow the [guide](../../roles/cv_deploy/README.md#steps-to-create-service-accounts-on-cloudvision) to create the `cv_token`

 === "inventory.yml"

     ```yaml